- ScienceNOW: “Hot Jupiters Wet Too”

 [w]ould the presence of water on a faraway planet support the story that life arose out of primordial clay?
 Of course not.
 Even so, it’s quite telling that there’s so much evolutionary focus on the mere possibility of the presence of water, despite the fact that the steps that would transform water (and other substances) into life have never been found in nature!

-While the earlier announcement was “met with skepticism,” as described in our April 14 News to Note (item #4), this new claim carries more weight, according to the French scientists who conducted the research, because “the observations were taken in infrared light, which is far better at detecting light-absorption patterns unique to water.”
+While the earlier announcement was “met with skepticism,” as described in “Wanted: One Planet, With Water,” this new claim carries more weight, according to the French scientists who conducted the research, because “the observations were taken in infrared light, which is far better at detecting light-absorption patterns unique to water.”
 (Scientists cannot observe water in far-flung solar systems directly, but rather analyze light spectrums and use computer programs to search for “specific light-absorption ‘signatures.’”)

 Unfortunately for those who want to use this discovery to fuel search-for-life efforts, there are several “problems” with the water on HD189733b.
 First, the water is in vapor form, not liquid.
 Phil Berardelli’s ScienceNOW article explains the problem: